Code-Chops/ImplementationDiscovery/README.md

 #nullable restore

 ```

-> The [LightResources library](https://github.com/Code-Chops/LightResources/) makes use of this library to collect all the resources (and their localizations).

-> The [Geometry library](https://github.com/Code-Chops/Geometry/) makes use of this library to collect every `StrictDirection` implementation under one enum.

-> The [Blame game engine library](https://github.com/Code-Chops/Blame/) makes use of this library to discover implemented GameObjects.

 # Global implementations
 By default a global implementations enum will be generated in the root namespace of the assembly.